Performance Metrics¶

 perf-cpp supports two approaches for defining custom metrics: formula-based and class-based.

-Custom metrics are registered via the perf::CounterDefinition that needs to be passed to the EventCounter (→ read more about adding custom events and metrics).
+Custom metrics are registered via the perf::CounterDefinition passed to the EventCounter (→ read more about adding custom events and metrics).

 Formula-Based Metrics¶

-For straightforward calculations, express your metric as a mathematical formula.
-This approach works well when you need to combine a few events with basic arithmetic:
+For straightforward calculations, express your metric as a mathematical formula:

 auto counter_definition = perf::CounterDefinition{};